gabrielpacheco23/haki/README.md

 1. **Lexer/Tokenizer:** Reads the `.hk` source code and breaks it down.
 2. **Parser:** Builds the Abstract Syntax Tree (AST), translating `[]` and `{}` into Lisp function calls.
 3. **Macro Expander:** A powerful hygienic pass that resolves `defmacro`, translating constructs like `cond`, `let`, `match`, and `|>` into core Lisp expressions.
-4. **Optimizer:** Bottom-up AST traversal to perform Constant Folding.
+4. **Optimizer:** Bottom-up AST traversal to perform Constant Folding and AST-level inlining (`define-inline`).
 5. **Compiler:** Translates the optimized AST into linear Bytecode (`Chunk` of `OpCodes`), resolving lexical scopes and generating Upvalues.
+6. **JIT Compiler:** Inspects emitted chunks and compiles stable loops and math operations directly to machine code (`dynasmrt`), skipping the VM entirely for maximum performance.
-6. **Virtual Machine (VM), GC & Actors:** Executes instructions using a pre-allocated stack.
+7. **Virtual Machine (VM), GC & Actors:** Executes instructions using a pre-allocated stack.
 Memory is strictly managed by a custom flat-array Arena and a Mark-and-Sweep Garbage Collector.
 Background threads (`spawn`) spin up entirely new, isolated VM instances for safe, lock-free concurrency.

 ## 🚧 Future Roadmap (TODOs)